 The Root Beer Museum also owned the most phenomenal collection of ceramic Root Beer dispensers.
-One interesting style of dispenser is 12 inches high and was shaped like a barrel and had a hand plunger for dispensing the syrup.
+One interesting style of dispenser is twelve inches high and was shaped like a barrel and had a hand plunger for dispensing the syrup.

-These ceramic dispensers were made by The American Standard Company in Toledo, Ohio - the same folks who make ceramic plumbing components.
-They also owned several other designs of root beer dispensers including small ceramic barrels and the great Bardwell Root Beer Canteen (repros made in Mexico) and Bardwell pitchers.
+These ceramic dispensers were made by The American Standard Company in Toledo, Ohio --- the same folks who make ceramic plumbing components.
+They also owned several other designs of root beer dispensers including small ceramic barrels and the great Bardwell root beer canteen (repros made in Mexico) and Bardwell pitchers.

 The stoneware in the Root Beer Museum dates from 1750 to 1920.
-The primitive bottles were made by the Edward Merrill Pottery in Akron, Ohio, and also several other New England potteries.
+The primitive bottles were made by the

+Edward Merrill Pottery in Akron, Ohio, also several other New England potteries.
 Sherwood Brothers Pottery in New Brighton, Pa., made the majority of the stoneware mugs and the transfer type stoneware bottles.
 They also made the majority of the stoneware whiskey bottles.
-See Jack Sullivan's Federation Article on the Sherwood Pottery.